barbazul/1kfa/mod_guide_player.md

  * Tell parts of the story
    * Tell your character's backstory
    * Contribute ideas and assert facts when the GM asks questions
-   * Command your character's hirelings and animal companions
    * Refer to your **moves** to generate more ideas and see what boundaries you can push

 As the conversation unfolds, the rules will chime in as well.
 When that